Last Updated on November 9, 2022

 It’s hard to predict exactly what an Australian Yorkshire Terrier will look like, but it will probably have black and tan, blue or red fur that is long, medium, straight, or silky.

-This hybrid between Corgis and Yorkshire Terriers is a naturally active, easy to train pup.
-They’re protective dogs who can bark at strange noises.
+This hybrid between Corgis and Yorkshire Terriers is a naturally active, easy-to-train pup.
+Corgi Yorkies are protective dogs who can bark at strange noises.
 They prefer houses with yards to run around in.

 Given their herding nature, this Corgi Yorkie mix is highly intelligent.
 That said, as with any breed, regular training from a young age will help avoid behavioral issues down the road.

 Given their protective nature, this breed makes a great family dog.

 37. Labrador Retriever and Yorkie mix (AKA Lab Yorkie)

 Lab Yorkies are a mix between, you guessed it, Labrador Retrievers and Yorkies.

 You never know exactly what you’re going to get when crossing two breeds as different as this, but it’s safe to say that your pooch will likely be smart, outgoing, and very friendly.

 It is also possible that your Lab Yorkie mix will have moderate-to-high exercise needs and make great family companions.
 This mix should get along well with both kids and other dogs.